 A derivative is a financial contract that derives its value from an underlying asset, essentially breaking down trades on asset valuation into specific contracts.
-Derivatives allow traders to express nuanced views on future valuations, however, derivatives themselves can be very complex and include many moving parts, so let’s break them down into their interconnected components.
+Crypto Derivatives allow traders to express nuanced views on future valuations, however, derivatives themselves can be very complex and include many moving parts, so let’s break them down into their interconnected components.

 A Deep Dive into Perps, Funding Rate, and Open Interest: